Skip to content

 Table Reorganisation#

 In the block DBDIH in the file DbdihMain.cpp, there is a section called Transaction Handling module.
 This describes exactly how the global data in DBDIH used for query processing is maintained.
-In particular it describes how table reorganisations are executed in RonDB.
+In particular, it describes how table reorganizations are executed in RonDB.
 It contains a description of the signal flows for this algorithm.

-Meta data operations starts with a phase where the meta data transaction is defined by using signals such as CREATE_TABLE_REQ, DROP_TABLE_REQ, ALTER_TABLE_REQ, CREATE_FILE_REQ and so forth.
+Metadata operations start with a phase where the metadata transaction is defined by using signals such as CREATE_TABLE_REQ, DROP_TABLE_REQ, ALTER_TABLE_REQ, CREATE_FILE_REQ and so forth.
 These signals are spread to all data nodes and are processed by the DBDICT block.

-After defining the meta data transaction, there are a great many steps for each of those meta data parts where there is a number of different phases to step forward, there is also a set of steps defined to step backwards when the schema change didn't work.
+After defining the metadata transaction, there are a great many steps for each of those metadata parts where there are several different phases to step forward, there is also a set of steps defined to step backward when the schema change doesn’t work.

 These steps are implemented by a signal SCHEMA_TRANS_IMPL_REQ and its response SCHEMA_TRANS_IMPL_CONF.
-All the nodes steps forward in lockstep until all phases have been completed.
-If something goes wrong in a specific phase, there is a well defined set of phases defined to abort the schema transaction.
-Obviosuly aborting a meta data operation is a lot more complex than a normal transaction.
+All the nodes step forward in lockstep until all phases have been completed.
+If something goes wrong in a specific phase, there is a well-defined set of phases defined to abort the schema transaction.
+Aborting a metadata operation is a lot more complex than a normal transaction.

 Cluster Manager operations#